ethan-young/seccyd-wj-subtests/preregistration/power-analysis/README.md

 To perform a power analysis, we generated random adversity scores.
 Then we created artificial dependencies between adversity and every subtest and ran 500 simulations.
-The simulations explored the power to detect the follwing sum contrast-coded interaction $\beta$s:
+The simulations explored the power to detect the follwing sum contrast-coded interaction $\beta$ coefficients:

 - $\beta=-.15$
 - $\beta=-.125$